tsantalis/RefactoringMiner/README.md

 # How to use RefactoringMiner as a maven dependency

+Since version 2.0, RefactoringMiner is available in the [Maven Central Repository](https://mvnrepository.com/artifact/com.github.tsantalis/refactoring-miner).
-In order to use RefactoringMiner as a maven dependency in your project, add the following dependency to your project:
+In order to use RefactoringMiner as a maven dependency in your project, add the following snippet to your project's build configuration file:

     <dependency>
       <groupId>com.github.tsantalis</groupId>